flowroute/flowroute-numbers-python/README.md

 ## Create a PHP file to import the Controllers and Models<a name=createphp></a>

 The following describes importing the SDK and setting up your API credentials.
 Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
-In order to do this, create and run a PHP file.
+In order to do this, you will need to create and run a PHP file.
+You can create the file either through using a terminal shell or through a code text editor.
+The sample files in this SDK were created using a code text editor.
+In the following example, all Controllers are instantiated using a single file:

-When creating your own file for running the methods you will need to create one or more files that instantiate the Controllers and the methods.
-The following shows these lines.
-Depending on your approach, not all lines will be required.
+1. Using a code text editor, create a new file.

+2. At the top of the file, add the lines that import the Controllers:

+		from FlowrouteNumbersLib.Controllers.InboundRoutesController import *
+		from FlowrouteNumbersLib.Controllers.PurchasablePhoneNumbersController import *
+		from FlowrouteNumbersLib.Controllers.TelephoneNumbersController import *
+		from FlowrouteNumbersLib.Models import *

+3. Next, add the lines which pass your credentials to the Controllers:

+		Configuration.username="Access Key"
+		Configuration.password="Secret Key"

+4. Replace `Access Key` and `Secret Key` with your own Access Key and Secret Key.

+	>**Important:** Verify that your Access Key and Secret Key are correct when adding them to the file.
+An incorrect Key will throw an `HTTP Response Not OK` message when you invoke a method.

+5. Add the following lines to instantiate the Controllers for use:

+		pnc = PurchasablePhoneNumbersController()
+		tnc = TelephoneNumbersController()
+		irc = InboundRoutesController()

+6. Optionally, add a line that prints out a response when parameters are passed to a method:

+		print (response)

+	>**Important:** Throughout this SDK, `response` is used in examples. `response` is a variable name that can be changed to a name of your own choosing.
+It can support an unlimited number of characters.
+If you choose to rename `response`, make sure that any method that references that variable name is also changed to use the new name.
+For example, you might have the following:
+>
+>`blob = pnc.list_area_and_exchange()`
+>
+>`print (blob)`

+7. Save the Python file in your top-level **flowroute-numbers-python** directory with a .py extension.
+For example, *mycontrollers.py*.

+8. Add Controller methods as needed.
+See [Controllers](#controllers).

+	The following shows an example of a single Python file that imports and instantiates all three Controllers:

 		from FlowrouteNumbersLib.Controllers.InboundRoutesController import *
 		from FlowrouteNumbersLib.Controllers.PurchasablePhoneNumbersController import *